VerdigrisTech/ember-cli-deploy-ghpages/README.md

 The URL that corresponds to your GitHub repository.
 The plugin will push the built dist files to the `gh-pages` branch on this repository.

 _Default:_ `undefined`

+### domain

+Custom domain name of your project site.
+For more information on how to set up custom domain for your project site, refer to [GitHub](https://help.github.com/articles/using-a-custom-domain-with-github-pages/) documentation.

+_Default:_ `undefined`